luschnat-ziegler/php-hire-test/README.md

 # Hints
 * We love JSON :)
-* Our development environment is based on Ubuntu virtual maschins (14.04 LTS).
+* Our development environment is based on Ubuntu virtual machines (14.04 LTS).
 It would be great if you have some experiences using Ubuntu
 * openITCOCKPIT gets developed using GitHub and Jenkins

 # Nice to have